 Students are expected to maintain a level of scholastic achievement that allows them to meet the grade requirements for graduation.
 Students remain in good standing when they maintain a UTSA grade point average of 2.0 or higher.
 Students who fail to maintain the minimum required grade point average of 2.0 in all work attempted at UTSA will be placed on academic warning, academic probation, or academic dismissal as appropriate.
 Students seeking degrees in the College of Business or the College of Engineering, or planning to major in Biology, should refer to the UTSA Undergraduate Catalog for additional minimum grade requirements.

-Undergraduate students should refer to the UTSA Information Bulletin for the definitions of academic warning, academic probation and academic dismissal and reinstatement policy and procedures.
+Undergraduate students should refer to the UTSA Student Policies for the definitions of academic warning, academic probation and academic dismissal and reinstatement policy and procedures.